 NOTE: The EEC function and EAS function in figure 6.2-1 do not expose any service to the other functions.

-Editor's note: Whether the meaning of the term SBA in this clause needs to be modified based upon the above representation is FFS.

 Editor's note: How the possible deployment models of the ECS affect the above representation is FFS.

-The mechanisms for service discovery in the SBA represented by figure 6.2-1 are as follows:
+The mechanisms for service discovery in the service-based representation depicted in figure 6.2-1 are as follows:

 - The EES discovers the ECS via pre-configuration or by using CAPIF as specified in 3GPP TS 23.222 [6];